Yashar-H08/TSP-using-ACO-and-PSO/README.md

 Algorithm:
 For this problem, ACO algorithm is used which has the following parameters:
 alpha: the importance of pheromone level in comparison to length of edge (alpha>1 means that the pheromone level is more important).
-1-vaporization: at the end of each round, pheromone levels are lowered by vaporization.
+vaporization: at the end of each round, pheromone levels are lowered by vaporization.
 The higher this parameter is, the less vaporization.
-no. of rounds: number of times that all ants will create a complete tour.
+no. of rounds: number of times that all ants will tour the whole graph.
 no. of ants: number of ants

 Finding best set of parameters for ACO is itself an optimization problem which is solved using PSO: